tdevelioglu/puppet-f5/README.md

 This is based on the puppetlabs-f5 module, amongst others it adds the following extras:

-- Support for F5 V11+
-  (As of writing the puppetlabs-f5 module also has added V11 support)
+- Support for F5 V11+. **As of writing the puppetlabs-f5 module also has added V11 support**
 - Prefetch methods lower the total number of required api calls and enable purging and puppet resource.
 - F5 transactions and provider flush methods for atomic changes (where possible).
 - Partition support per resource
 - Autorequiring dependancies

 Supported resources:

 - f5_irule
 - f5_node
 - f5_partition